josephpickering9/work_experience/README.md

 ### Features

 - **Server-Side Rendering (SSR):** Ensures faster load times and better SEO performance.
-- **Tailwind CSS & daisyUI:** Utilized for rapid UI development with a focus on design and customization.
+- **Tailwind CSS & daisyUI:** Utilised for rapid UI development with a focus on design and customisation.
 - **SEO & Meta Tag Management:** Enhances visibility and searchability on the web.
 - **Deployment:** Automated deployment on a Digital Ocean droplet via GitHub Actions for continuous integration and delivery.
 - **Linting with Husky:** Enforces code quality and style consistency.